sorrir/node-bluetooth/README.md

     valueTransform?: ((base: any) => dBusType) // transformation from actual value to D-Bus understandable value }
 ```
-The `signature` tells the D-Bus which type of value property is.
+The `signature` tells the D-Bus which type the property is of.
 For example, `s` is a String, `b` a Boolean.
 For a complete explanation of possible signatures, look into the [D-Bus specification](https://dbus.freedesktop.org/doc/dbus-specification.html#type-system).

 `valueTransform` allows the variable to have a different native type to the actual D-Bus compliant value.
 For example, if you would want to save an index as `number`, but the interfaces specification requires a `string` prefixed by "index", you can do this:
 ```ts